 Now and again we get asked the question, How much does it cost to maintain a 63 AMG?

 Well the simple answer is it ranges alot depending on age, mileage, service history and just general luck!
-So i thought i would share what the servicing costs a customer has encured over the last couple of years of ownership and let you see for yourselves.
+So i thought i would share what the servicing costs a i have encured over the last couple of years of ownership and let you see for yourselves.
 My advise would be always prepare for the worst as anything can fail at anytime, if miles per gallon and insurance is a factor for you then this probably isnt the car for you as they are thirsty ‘smiles per gallon’ i like to call it and insurance will be high, but lets face it, it is a 185mph super car so what do you expect!

 B service – oil oil filter, air filter x 2, pollen filter, Heath check £384